Abatis

 An abatis, abattis, or abbattis is a field fortification consisting of an obstacle formed (in the modern era) of the branches of trees laid in a row, with the sharpened tops directed outwards, towards the enemy.
 The trees are usually interlaced or tied with wire.
 Abatis are used alone or in combination with wire entanglements and other obstacles.

-In Slavic languages it is known as zaseka, a position behind sharpened objects.

 History

-There is evidence it was used as early as the Roman Imperial period, and as recently as the American Civil War and the Anglo-Zulu War of 1879.
+Gregory of Tours mentions the use of abatis several times in his writing about the history of the early Franks.
+He wrote that the Franks ambushed and destroyed a Roman army near Neuss during the reign of Magnus Maximus with the use of an abatis.
+He also wrote that Mummolus, a general working for Burgundy, successfully used an abatis to defeat a Lombard army near Embrun.

 A classic use of an abatis was at the Battle of Carillon (1758) during the Seven Years' War.
 The 3,600 French troops defeated a massive army of 16,000 British and Colonial troops by fronting their defensive positions with an extremely dense abatis.
 The British found the defences almost impossible to breach and were forced to withdraw with some 2,600 casualties.
 Other uses of an abatis can be found at the Battle of the Chateauguay, 26 October 1813, when approximately 1,300 Canadian Voltigeurs, under the command of Charles-Michel de Salaberry, defeated an American corps of approximately 4,000 men, or at the Battle of Plattsburgh.